aertslab/arboreto/docs/user/index.rst

     network = grnboost2(expression_data=ex_matrix,
                         tf_names=tf_names)

-Expression matrix as a Numpy ``ndarray``
+Expression matrix as a NumPy ``ndarray``
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-Arboretum also supports specifying the expression matrix as a Numpy_ ndarray_ (matrix).
+Arboretum also supports specifying the expression matrix as a Numpy_ ndarray_
-In this case, the gene names must be specified explicitly.
+(in our case: a 2-dimensional matrix).
+In this case, the gene names must be
+specified explicitly.

 .. parsed-literal::